In This Episode << SLIDE LEFT TO SEE ADDITIONAL SEGMENTS

 LAWTON: Protestant, Catholic, Jewish, Muslim and Hindu leaders were among those who took part in the service, offering prayers and guidance from their faith traditions.

-Reverend SHARON WATKINS (President, Christian Church (Disciples of Christ), speaking at National Prayer Service)): What you are entering now, Mr. President and Mr. Vice-President, will tend to draw you away from your ethical center.
+Reverend SHARON WATKINS (President, Christian Church, Disciples of Christ): What you are entering now, Mr. President and Mr. Vice-President, will tend to draw you away from your ethical center.
 But we, the nation that you serve, need you to hold the ground of your deepest values — of our deepest values.

 LAWTON: Not everyone was happy about all the religion that was tied to the inauguration.
 A group of atheists launched an ultimately unsuccessful court battle to try and stop the official inaugural prayers.
-But as a recent poll for RELIGION & ETHICS NEWSWEEKLY found, the majority of all Americans say they believe God has uniquely blessed this nation, and many expect that God should be acknowledged at big national events.
+But as a recent survey for Religion and Ethics Newsweekly found, the majority of all Americans say they believe God has uniquely blessed this nation, and many expect that God should be acknowledged at big national events.